recommendsmart/commerce/web/modules/contrib/easy_email/README.md

 On the roadmap for Easy Email:

-* Email template preview: be able to render a template and edit it before actually sending an email.
 * Disable email logging per template.
 For some sites, it may be too much data to store every email’s content in the database, so make the storage of sent emails optional.
 * Purge email log: Add the ability to save only emails in the log newer than XX days to help manage the growth of the data.
-* Drupal mail override system: Make it easy to override emails sent by Drupal core and other modules with HTML-emails from Easy Email.
-* Inline images: This is already supported by Swiftmailer but we need to make it easy to add them to templates.
+* Inline images: This is already supported by Symfony Mailer but we need to make it easy to add them to templates.